LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	> -o 1_demux/{name1}-{name2}_R1.fastq -p 1_demux/{name1}-{name2}_R2.fastq \
 	> 0_rawsequences/Lib1_R1.fastq 0_rawsequences/Lib1_R2.fastq

+TODO: update this command to use internal indices.

 .. topic:: Questions

 	Before you check, think: how many files do you expect to get out of this command?